theoxylo/minecraft_mod_thx/README.txt

-Minecraft Helicopter Mod, v016, 20120115
+Minecraft THX Helicopter Mod, v016, 20120208

 INTRODUCTION
 ------------
-This version is v016, for use with Minecraft and ModLoader 1.0.0, single-player only.
+This version is v016, for use with Minecraft and ModLoader 1.1, both single and multi-player

 You can download the compiled binary zip file from GitHub: